akshit0699/Covid19-India/README.md

 ![dashboard](images/Trajectory.png)

 ## State-wise count of cases
-The plot contains the total confirmed cases in each state.
-Using the buttons, you can choose to see "Deaths", "Recovered Cases" or "Active Cases" as well.
+The plot is a display of the exact count of corona virus cases in the country, a drop down menu is provided to select what the user wishes to see
 ![dashboard](images/Rise.png)